 Our grief must be recognized and respected if we are ever to heal and unite.
-As the nation reaches one full year of living with—or dying from—COVID, we have also surpassed the grim benchmark of half a million people lost to COVID.
+As the nation reached one full year of living with—or dying from—COVID, we surpassed the grim benchmark of half a million people lost to COVID.
 Tens of millions of people #MarkedByCOVID are simultaneously fighting a pandemic and managing a groundswell of individual and collective grief.

-That’s why people marked by COVID, along with mayors, state legislators, and Members of Congress are taking action this March 1 as part of a coordinated call for an annual COVID-19 Memorial Day in remembrance of those we’ve lost and will lose as a result of this preventable disaster.
+That’s why people marked by COVID, along with mayors, state legislators, and Members of Congress took action on March 1, 2021 as part of a coordinated call for an annual COVID-19 Memorial Day in remembrance of those we’ve lost and will lose as a result of this preventable disaster.

 Mark the date: Creating a public memory: More than 120 grassroots COVID Memorial Day events are being planned by Activists across the country on March 1, 2021 in solidarity with all #MarkedByCOVID and to call for a national holiday and permanent memorials.
 Many are happening in collaboration with artists from Floral Heart Project, Rose River Memorial, and Faces of COVID Victims and will culminate in a virtual COVID Memorial Day Vigil co-hosted by Marked By COVID + Reimagine.

 State legislators and other public officials are also marking the date: Representative Greg Stanton (D-AZ 9th) introduced a resolution in the House of Representatives expressing support for the designation of the first Monday in March to be COVID-19 Victims and Survivors Memorial Day.
 State legislators in CA, AZ, MI, CO and other public officials have also filed COVID Memorial Day resolutions.